velenchan/Sansure/survival_time/README.md

 The python code to compute the covariance matrix of the input genotype data for 3k samples.

+# truncated_svd.py

+The python code to directly compute the SVD.
+The output will be the matrix $Y$ in the `Method` section.
+You can set the parameter `num_components` to the number of feature you want to reduce.

 # preproc_cov_mat.zip

 The computed covariance matrix is of size $1663\times 1663$.